huskyroboticsteam/MissionControl-2020/README.md

 If you run into any issues, try deleting your `node_modules` directory and re-installing by following the setup instructions for your operating system.

-## Using the Simulator with MissionControl
+## Using the Simulator with Mission Control

 Follow the setup instructions for the [simulator](https://github.com/huskyroboticsteam/Simulator).